nupong/Google-Data-Analytics-Capstone-Project/README.md

 ### Dataset
 Cyclistic's historical trip data has been used for analyse and identify trends.
 Noted that the datasets have a different name becuase Cyclistic is a fictional company.
-The data has been moade available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement)
+The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement)

 ### Background
 Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet about 6,000 bicycles that are geotracked and locked into a network of 600+ stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.